andrewt3000/MachineLearning/README.md

 [Dropout](https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf) - a form of regularization.
 "The key idea is to randomly drop units (along with their connections) from the neural network during training."
 Typical value is .5 (50%).
 As dropout value approaches zero dropout has less effect, as it approaches 1 there are more connections are being zeroed out.
 See [Hinton's dropout in 3 lines of python](https://iamtrask.github.io/2015/07/28/dropout/)

-Architecture - The structure of a neural network i.e. number of hidden layers, and number of nodes.

-Number of hidden layers - the higher the number of layers the better it can find non-linear patterns, but the gradient also vanishes or explodes.
-[Resnet](https://arxiv.org/abs/1512.03385) is on the high end at 152 layers.

 ###Activation Functions
 Activation function - the "neuron" in the neural network executes an activation function on the sum of the weighted inputs.
 Typical activation functions include sigmoid, tanh, and ReLu.